Selonka/RelationshipCol/README.md

 	'EVENT_RELATIONSHIP_DELETE' => EVENT_TYPE_EXECUTE,

 Under # Other bug events

+!!!Notice!!!
+After every update of Mantis you have to do this procedure again!!!

 Copy the plugin folder under /mantis/plugins and install the plugin via Manage Plugins in the administration
 ## Known issues ##
  * Nothing here yet feel free to report ;)